keting-ai/KT-docker/README.md

 Not yet implemented:
 - Deamon process
 - Registry
-- Commit a container to an image
+- Commit a container to an image (just need to tar... but too lazy to do that...)
 - Container network
 - Remote Repository
 - And so on...